kudonon/AccessControl/README.md

-This Project is an attempt to create a faster an efficient input mechanism to make repetitive functions/commands easier to execute on any computer that is able to run python and has a serial port
+This Project is an attempt to create a faster an efficient input mechanism to make repetitive functions/commands easier to execute on any computer that is able to run python and has a serial port.
+Built with no direct use of low level lagnuages.

-First, we need to build an basic keyboard using an Arduino as shown in the 'Build/' folder.
+First, you need to build an basic keyboard using an Arduino as shown in the 'Build/' folder.
 Then, upload the 'button.ino' to the arduino and activate it